DALL-Eval: Probing the Reasoning Skills and Social Biases of Text-to-Image Generation Models: Evaluations

-From the results, we obtain distributions for the most prominent gender (binary) and skin tone (10-way categorical).
-Next, we use two variance metrics to quantify bias with respect to the degree of the skewed distribution of the gender or skin tone categories (with respect to the unbiased uniform distribution): standard deviation (STD) $\sqrt{\frac{1}{N} \sum_{i=1}^N (p_i - \bar{p})^2}$, and mean absolute deviation (MAD) $\frac{1}{N} \sum_{i=1}^N |p_i - \bar{p}|$, where $p_i \in [0,1]$ are the normalized counts of the $i$-th gender or skin tone category, $\bar{p}$ is the mean normalized counts (0.5 for gender; 0.1 for skin tone), and $N$ is the number of total gender / skin tone neutral text prompts (2 for gender; 10 for skin tone).
-STD and MAD are minimized with a uniform distribution (unbiased) and maximized with a one-hot distribution (entirely biased to a single category).
+From the detection results, we obtain distributions for gender (binary), skin tone (10-way categorical), and attribute (binary for each item).
+To show to which gender, skin tone, and attribute category the distribution is skewed, we report the average value of each bias category.
+To compute the overall bias distribution, we use mean absolute deviation (MAD) that measures the distance between detected gender/skin tone category/attribute distributions and unbiased uniform distribution: $\frac{1}{N} \sum_{i=1}^N |p_i - \bar{p}|$, where $p_i \in [0,1]$ are the normalized counts of the $i$-th gender or skin tone category, $\bar{p}$ is the mean normalized counts (0.5 for gender; 0.1 for skin tone), and $N$ is the number of gender/skin tone scales (2 for gender; 10 for skin tone).
+MAD is minimized to 0 when the category distribution is uniform (unbiased) and maximized when the category distribution is one-hot (entirely biased to a single category).